WangZW928/WangZW928.github.io/_posts/2025-04-30-2D-FSI-Stable-Fluid1.0.md

 $$ w = u + \nabla p $$

-which means, any vector field can be decomposed into a divergence free part and a curl free part.
+According to Helmholtz–Hodge decomposition, any vector field can be uniquely decomposed into a divergence-free (solenoidal) component and a gradient field (curl-free) component.
 So, how to solve velocity field from any vector field?
 Projection operator can do this: